umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/dependency-injection.md

 ## Replacing Dependencies

 Like it is possible to add new dependencies it is also possible to replace existing dependencies.
-This could be dependencies such as the different Calculators available in Vendr.
+This could be dependencies such as the different Calculators available in Umbraco Commerce.

 Where a feature is replaceable, replacing that dependency is also achieved via the `IUmbracoBuilder` API: